WukLab/wuklab_sysml/content/future_posts/scheduling_overhead.md

 ![SGLang Scheduling Overhead](/images/scheduling_overhead/SGLang_A100.svg_1.svg)
 ![SGLang Scheduling Overhead](/images/scheduling_overhead/SGLang_A100.svg_2.svg)

 Figure 6 shows the median per-iteration model forwarding and scheduling times for SGLang across various workloads and models.
-Scheduling can account for up to 20% of total inference latency in smaller models, as their faster forwarding time makes the scheduling overhead more noticeable.
-However, unlike vLLM, SGLang maintains minimal overhead across different settings, likely due to its use of vectorized Python operations and streamlined scheduling processes.
+SGLang’s scheduling overhead is smaller than vLLM across different settings, likely due to its use of vectorized Python operations, its streamlined scheduling processes, and its avoidance of detokenization when users do not provide a stop string.
+Nevertheless, scheduling accounts for up to 20% of total inference latency in smaller models, as their faster forwarding time makes the scheduling overhead more noticeable.

 ![SGLang Scheduling Overhead](/images/scheduling_overhead/SGLang_A6000.svg_0.svg)